 Heinz Bude is Professor of Macrosociology at the University of Kassel.
-His research focuses on changes in social inequality and its implications for the self-actualisation of contemporary societies. »Gesellschaft der Angst« (»Society of Fear«) was published in 2014 and is now in its sixth edition; »Das Gefühl der Welt. Über die Macht von Stimmungen« (»The Feeling of the World.
-On the Power of Sentiments«) was published in 2016.
+He is working on the changes in social inequality and what this means for the self-generated actualities of contemporary societies.
+In 2014 he published »Gesellschaft der Angst« (»Society of Fear«) and in 2016 »Das Gefühl der Welt. Über die Macht von Stimmungen« (»The Feeling of the World: On the Power of Moods«).